 About Our School

-Charlestown Playhouse (affectionately known as Playschool) is located in Phoenixville, Pennsylvania, in the western suburbs of Philadelphia, approximately seven miles from Valley Forge National Park.
-The building and grounds are in a pleasant country setting on 2½ wooded acres adjacent to the Broadwater Farm property.
+Charlestown Playhouse (affectionately known as Playschool) is located in Phoenixville, Pennsylvania.
+The historic building and grounds are surrounded by farmland and forest.
 Our expansive outdoor play area allows ample opportunity for playing and exploring nature.

 Charlestown Playhouse provides a nurturing and stimulating environment where children become creative, independent, self expressive and self confident individuals.
 Our state licensed program is aligned with the PA Early Learning Standards for Early Childhood Education.